local-npm/local-npm/README.md

 CouchDB has a changes feed, so `local-npm` just listens to the `skimdb` changes to know when it needs to refresh an outdated module.
 Changes should replicate within a few seconds of being published.

+Note that new tarballs aren't downloaded until you explicitly `npm install` them, though.
+So e.g. if you install `v1.0.0` of a package, then `v1.0.1` is published, and your range says `^1.0.0`, then the next `npm install` will fail unless you're online and can fetch the new tarball.

-You can't `npm publish` from the local registry while offline, and you also can't publish a "private" module to the local mirror.
+You also can't `npm publish` from the local registry while offline, and you also can't publish a "private" module to the local mirror.
 See notes below about publishing.

-Detailed setup
+Switching with npmrc
 ----

-To avoid having to remember urls when switching back and forth to publish you can use `npmrc` like so (based on the instructions for [the australian mirror of npm](http://www.npmjs.org.au/))
+Features like `npm search` are currently unsupported.
+So to avoid having to remember URLs when switching back and forth, you can use `npmrc` like so (based on the instructions for [the Australian mirror of npm](http://www.npmjs.org.au/))

 ```bash
 npm install -g npmrc